-B. Winiarski, Wybór źródeł do nauki prawa międzynarodowego, Warszawa 1938, p.
-144. 33 G.F. de Martens, Nouveau recueil général de traités, 3e série, vol. 21, 1929, p.
+32 B. Winiarski, Wybór źródeł do nauki prawa międzynarodowego, Warszawa 1938, p.
+144. 33 G.F. de Martens, Nouveau recueil..., p.
 484.

-By awarding Romania 75,500,000 RM.
-As regards German objections to Romanian claims prior to the convention v.
-G. Antipa, L'occupation enemie de la Roumanie et ses conséquences économique et sociales, Paris-New Haven 1929, pp. 163-164.
+34 By awarding Romania 75,500,000 RM.
+As regards German objections to Romanian claims prior to the convention see G. Antipa, L'occupation ennemie de la Roumanie et ses conséquences économique et sociales, Paris-New Haven 1929, pp. 163-164.

-600,000,000 RM in many instalments.
-The question of Belgian claims was discussed by experts during the negotiations over the Young Plan.
-Germany was told then that the new reparation plan would not come into force, unless Germany settled Belgian claims.
-It is not surprising that the Reich"s government yielded to the demand in this case but at the same time made a reservation that it did not do it out of a legal duty.
+count and earmarked for covering the occupation issue of the General Society.
+Soon, however, the deposit in marks was devalued.
+Had it not been for this circumstance, Belgium would not have had any claims against Germany because of the occupation currency.
+Germany long opposed Belgian claims, using arguments similar to those it invoked in the Romanian case (there was an additional circumstance that Belgium accepted the deposit in marks, hence it could be claimed that the country had done so at its own risk).
+Finally, the two countries concluded an agreement on 13 July 1929 whereby Germany undertook to pay Belgium 600,000,000 RM in many instalments.35 The question of Belgian claims was discussed by experts during the negotiations over the Young Plan.
+Germany was told then that the new reparation plan would not come into force, unless Germany settled Belgian claims.36 It is not surprising that the Reich's government yielded to the demand in this case but at the same time made a reservation that it did not do it out of a legal duty.37